 Rwanda: West is duped by dictator Paul Kagame

-Paul is a nimble dictator.
+Paul Kagame is a nimble dictator.
 Unlike some leaders, he does not hanker after a private zoo or a golden toilet; unlike them, he can conduct an informed hour-long conversation about health insurance for his citizens.
-The President of does, however, hold himself indispensable to the nation and so, having already ruled for 23 years, is this week seeking yet another term in office.
+The President of Rwanda does, however, hold himself indispensable to the nation and so, having already ruled for 23 years, is this week seeking yet another term in office.
 In theory, he could rule until 2034.

 In this ambition he reveals the true nature of his regime.
 A benign autocrat for those who pay him lip service, but a ruthless settler of scores against those who oppose him.